pedroac/nonce4php/README.md

 If the tests were successful, `php/tests/coverage-html` should have the code coverage report.

+## Generating the HTML documentation

+Run from the library root folder:

+`sh scripts/generate-docs.sh`

+If generated documention should be inside the folder `docs`.

 ## Versioning

 It should be used [SemVer](http://semver.org/) for versioning.